tomhendra/courses/udemy--master-the-coding-interview/README.md

 #### Which sort is best?

 - Insertion sort should be used with only a few items.
-It input is small and nearly sorted.
+If input is small and nearly sorted.
 - Bubble sort - never used in production.
 For educational purposes only.
 - Selection sort - most likely used for educational purposes, as bubble sort.
 - Merge sort is great because of divide & conquer.
 Always guaranteed to be O(n log n), even worst case.
 But space complexity is expensive.